-Claim: The cast of M*A*S*H did not learn of Col. Blake's death until they were actually filming the scene in which it was announced.
+The cast of M*A*S*H did not learn of Col. Blake's death until they were actually filming the scene in which it was announced.
+See Example(s)

-Origins: Death was one of the many subjects that was rarely allowed to intrude into television series of the 1950s and 60s.
-Although nowadays characters who are "written out" of TV shows often shuffle off this mortal coil from disease, accident, or homicide (fates which have claimed several regular characters on the hospital drama ER alone), that phenomenon was unheard of in television's first few decades.
+Death was one of the many subjects that was rarely allowed to intrude into television series of the 1950s and 60s.
+Although nowadays characters who are “written out” of

-Part of the reason why producers of television series in the 1950s and 60s were loath to kill off their characters was simply good business sense: If a character had to be dropped because the actor who portrayed him was no longer available (due to illness, a contract dispute, or the actor's desire to leave television for film roles or other ventures), finding a way to write out the character without ending his life allowed for a smooth reintroduction should the actor later return to the fold.
+Part of the reason why producers of television series in the 1950s and 60s were loath to kill off their characters was simply good business sense: If a character had to be dropped because the actor who portrayed him was no longer available (due to illness, a contract dispute, or the actor’s desire to leave television for film roles or other ventures), finding a way to write out the character without ending his life allowed for a smooth reintroduction should the actor later return to the fold.
 (The producers of Dallas famously faced a knotty problem when they killed off Bobby Ewing after actor Patrick Duffy quit the series, then had to find a way to resurrect the character when Duffy rejoined the cast a year later.)
-But a major reason why characters didn't die was simply because death was considered too serious a subject for the primarily light-hearted TV fare of the era — bit players or guest stars might die, but series regulars were typically written out by having them go somewhere that took them away from a program's setting: they moved away to take jobs in other cities, they went off to college, or they left on extended trips abroad.
+But a major reason why characters didn’t die was simply because death was considered too serious a subject for the primarily light-hearted TV fare of the era.
+Bit players or guest stars might die, but series regulars were typically written out by having them go somewhere that took them away from a program’s setting: they moved away to take jobs in other cities, they went off to college, they got married and left home, or they took extended trips abroad.
 This principle generally held true even when there was no chance an actor (and hence his character) would ever return.
-For example, when actor William Frawley fell seriously ill during the fifth season (1964-65) of My Three Sons and subsequently died, his Bub O'Casey character was said to have gone on a trip to Ireland, and for the remainder of the series his place was filled by actor William Demarest playing the role of Bub's brother, Charley.
+For example, when actor William Frawley fell seriously ill during the fifth season

 In the third season finale “Abyssinia, Henry”, Henry Blake is sent home, to coincide with McLean Stevenson’s departure from the show.
 In a surprise twist at the end of the episode, the characters learn that Blake’s plane was shot down en route to Japan, and everyone aboard died.
 This was kept a surprise from the cast (with one exception, Alan Alda) until the moment when Gary Burghoff’s character ran into the operating room to announce the news.
 The producers’ intent was to capture the cast’s genuine shock and surprise, and to remind the audience that war takes friend and foe alike.